DataDog/integrations-core/snmp_dell/README.md

 ### Metrics

-For details of monitored metrics see the [SNMP integration tile][2]
+For details of monitored metrics see the [Network Device Monitoring documentation][1]

 ### Service Checks